anthonyharrison/sbomaudit/README.md

 The following checks are performed:

 - Check that the contents of the SBOM meet the minimum requirements for an SBOM as defined by the [NTIA](https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf).

+### Implementing a Development Policy

+The use of the `--age`, `--maxage`, `--allow` and `--deny` options can be used to enforce a development policy.

+A report of the checks which violate against the development policy is contained in a section within the output file.

 ## Example